 President, Morris Hospital Auxiliary

 Throughout the year the Morris Hospital Auxiliary and Foundation make possible many different Hospital programs and services.
-These programs include Camp 911, Employee and Volunteer Emergency/Disaster Hardship Relief, Patient Transportation, LifeLife(R), Medication Dispenser Program, Scholarships, and the Frederick E. Butts Serenity Garden.
+These programs include Camp 911, Employee and Volunteer Emergency/Disaster Hardship Relief, Patient Transportation, LifeLife(R), Medication Dispenser Program, Rhythm of Our Youth, Scholarships, and the Frederick E. Butts Serenity Garden.
 To learn more about the Morris Hospital Foundation’s annual programs and services, please click here.

 The Morris Hospital Foundation is governed by a Board of up to 20 Directors.
 The Board, composed of community members, volunteer their time to set strategic direction, provide fiduciary oversight and set policy.